dnfy502/traffic_analysis/fakeREADME.md

 ## Overview

 The tool is designed to analyze traffic footage and generate accurate 3D representations of road scenes.
 By processing input from:

 - Single images
 - Dashcam footage
 - Traffic camera feeds

-the system extracts crucial metrics and scene details using a fine-tuned version of YOLOv11 and the latest depth estimation techniques.
-The outcome is a live, dynamic MongoDB database (humorously named `bingus bongus`) that stores detailed scene data for both traffic analytics and 3D simulation.
+The system extracts crucial metrics and scene details using a fine-tuned version of YOLOv11 and the latest depth estimation techniques.
+The outcome is a live, dynamic MongoDB database (`bingus bongus`) that stores detailed scene data for both traffic analytics and 3D simulation.

 ---